Vacay or staycay? Revolut Singapore gives customers 3% cashback for their next holiday

 SINGAPORE, Nov.
-23 2021 /PRNewswire/ -- From 24 November to 23 December 2021, Revolut Singapore customers will enjoy a 3% cashback on travel-related spend, both at home and abroad.
+23, 2021 /PRNewswire/ -- From 24 November to 23 December 2021, Revolut Singapore customers will enjoy a 3% cashback on travel-reslated spend, both at home and abroad.

 The multi-currency app has seen a steady increase in travel-related spending amongst its 100,000+ customers in Singapore since May.
 In October 2021, spending on airlines grew over 700% when compared to figures from the same time last year.